-Expenses were offset by interest and other income of \$53,344 (2014 - \$111,685).
-The Company also recorded a foreign currency gain of \$59,598 (2014 - \$48,256) and incurred accretion and interest expense on its convertible notes amounting to \$95,647 (2014 - \$nil).
+Expenses were offset by interest and other income of \$33,354 (2015 - \$53,344).
+The Company also recorded a foreign currency loss of \$6,134 (2015 - gain of \$59,598) and incurred accretion and interest expense on its convertible notes amounting to \$234,749 (2015 - \$95,647).

-During 2015, management re-assessed the status of an uncertain tax provision related to the 2011 transfer of a Mexican mineral property and reversed the provision, recording a recovery of \$426,503.
-During the comparative year ended December 31, 2014, the Company recorded an equity loss of \$114,741 on its investments.
+During the comparative year ended December 31, 2015, management re-assessed the status of an uncertain tax provision related to the 2011 transfer of a Mexican mineral property and reversed the provision, recording a recovery of \$426,503.

-The Company holds a large portion of its funds in Canadian currency and, as a result of the depreciation of the Canadian dollar against the U.S. dollar during the year, has recognized a currency translation loss of \$307,511 (2014 - \$401,515) on the accounting translation to U.S. dollars.
-This unrealized charge has been recorded as other comprehensive loss and has not been included in the determination of net earnings for the year.
+The Company's convertible notes and a portion of its funds are held in Canadian currency.
+As a result of the appreciation of the Canadian dollar against the U.S. dollar during the year, the Company has recognized a currency translation loss of \$25,995 (2015 - \$307,511) on the accounting translation to U.S. dollars.
+This unrealized charge has been recorded as other comprehensive loss and has not been included in the determination of net loss for the year.
 Future changes in exchange rates could materially affect the Company's results in either a positive or negative direction.